semaphoreci/docs/docs/reference/sem-command-line-tool.md

 In this subsection you will find `sem` examples related to notifications.

-You can create a new notification named `documents` as follows:
+You can create a new notification, named `documents`, as follows:

 ``` bash
 sem create notifications documents \